 Potamitis Brothers Windmills I stayed at the most amazing place in the Agios Nikolaos area, inside of a windmill with Potamitis Brothers!
 I chose the stone windmill which was the largest of two windmills available to rent, the second one being a white & blue windmill, closer to the cliff.
 This gorgeous stone windmill had more than enough room!
 When you walk in, you have your kitchen, living area, and bathroom.
 There is a pair of spiral stairs that lead to the second floor, and that is your bedroom with a balcony.
 I absolutely loved it here, and Yianna (the owner) and her daughters were the greatest help!
 Not only do they take care of the windmills, but they own the restaurant beside the windmills.
 They were extremely courteous, and the restaurant was extremely convenient considering we were far away from the main towns in Zakynthos.
-I highly recommend staying in one of the windmills!
 The walk down to the water is just gorgeous with incredible views, and the famous blue caves are right beneath the cliffs where the windmills are located!